Thursday, January 22, 2015

 Congolese design from inside front cover of Missa Luba: A Mass Sung in Pure Congolese Style and Native Songs of the Congo Sung by Les Troubadours du Roi Baudouin.

-Logogenic, or “word born” melodies are common among the Bantu family of languages.
-These are “tone languages” in which the meaning of a word changes depending on the pitch of the vocalization.
-With as many as nine pitch levels in some Bantu languages, the meaning of a single word can be very layered (McDaniel 5).
+Logogenic, or “word born,” melodies are common among the Bantu family of languages, or “tone languages” in which the meaning of a word changes depending on how the pitch of the vocalization varies.
+This effect is achieved with either voice or instrument and with as many as nine pitch levels in some Bantu languages, a myriad of meanings can be quite layered indeed (McDaniel 5).

-The combination of pathogenic and logogenic melodies are what differentiates African music from its Western counterpart.
-These melodic mechanisms are combined with the complex African asymmetrical hemiola rhythmic style, which is noted for its “addictive rhythm” qualities (McDaniel 13).
-In short the melodies draw us into the music and the rhythm keeps us there.
+The combination of pathogenic and logogenic melodies are what marks African music its western counterpart.
+These melodic mechanisms are combined with the complex African asymmetrical hemiola rhythmic style that incorporates “addictive rhythm” (McDaniel 13).
+In short — the melodies draw us into the music, and the rhythm keeps us there.

 Artwork of Father Haazen with two troubadours and Congolese ritual masks,